zachvalenta/jvns.ca/source/_posts/2016-02-07-cpu-load-averages.markdown

 ### What’s a load average?

-Modern operating systems (since, like, the early 90s) can run more than one process on a single CPU (this is called “CPU scheduling”).
+Modern operating systems (since, like, [4.2BSD in 1983](http://www.cim.mcgill.ca/~franco/OpSys-304-427/lecture-notes/node46.html)) can run more than one process on a single CPU (this is called “CPU scheduling”).
 My computer is running 300 processes right now!
 The operating system keeps track of a state for every process.
 The man page for `ps` lists them:

 ```
 PROCESS STATE CODES